 The Centers for Disease Control and Prevention (CDC) estimates that more than half of Americans, aged 30 or older, have some form of gum disease.
 One of the most obvious signs of periodontal disease is bleeding gums.
 Gum pain, sore gums, and gums that bleed are often present in patients who have gingivitis, an early stage of gum disease.

-Dr. Melissa Elliott offers dental treatments near Bel Air, MD who suffer from bleeding gums, gum disease and gingivitis.
+Dr. Kimberley Comeau offers dental treatments near Bel Air, MD who suffer from bleeding gums, gum disease and gingivitis.

 Bleeding Gums Causes

 Bleeding gums are caused by plaque buildup that is not properly removed.
 Plaque buildup causes your gums to separate and recede from your teeth.
 Plaque contains germs that irritate your gums causing them to become inflamed and receded.
 At this point, when you brush or floss your teeth, your gums will bleed.

 This early stage of gum disease is called gingivitis.
 This buildup will also cause cavities and even bone loss.
 Plaque will eventually turn in to tartar that will cause the gum disease to further progress.

 Bleeding gums can also be caused for other reasons such as pregnancy, aggressive flossing and brushing, dentures that do not fit correctly and certain medications.
 Bleeding gums occur during pregnancy because of hormonal changes.
 It is important to use a soft bristle tooth brush and keep a consistent routine of flossing to avoid bleeding gums.